tractorjuice/MLOps_AI_KB_Chat/README.md

 This application is developed by Mark Craddock.
 You can follow him on Twitter at https://twitter.com/mcraddock.

 ## Version Info
-The current version of this application is 0.1.4.
+The current version of this application is 1.0.0.

 ## Disclaimer
 This application is not optimized and may run out of OpenAI credits.
-Also, Wardley Mapping is provided courtesy of Simon Wardley and is licensed under Creative Commons Attribution Share-Alike.

 Please use responsibly and in accordance with OpenAI's use-case policy.